-1. Go to the product's webpage.
+- 1. Go to the product's webpage.

+- 2. Click the help menu ? .

-3. Click About.
+- 3. Click About.

 Upgrade the firmware

 Preconfigured and customized settings are saved when the firmware is upgraded (provided that the features are available in the new firmware) although this is not guaranteed by Axis Communications AB.